 And where does the name “Dorcas” come from?

-Dorcas Place combined its mission with IIRI to create a greater, more unified organization to empower immigrants and refugees in the community.
+Dorcas Place combined its mission with IIRI to create a greater, more unified organization.
+As such it not only supports low-income Rhode Islanders, but also empowers immigrants and refugees in the local community.
 Without them, there would be no Dorcas International Institute of RI.